 From the Upper Tribunal, a right of further appeal lies, again with permission and on a point of law, to the Court of Appeal, Court of Session in Scotland, or Court of Appeal in Northern Ireland.

-The distinction between MR/appeals and disputes is one even HMRC staff find hard to understand.
-The appeal route is used where there the claimant thinks that HMRC have calculated their entitlement incorrectly, it can therefore be used to challenge an overpayment if the underlying calculation that led to the overpayment is wrong.
-A dispute is used where there claimant has been overpaid (they have in fact received more than their entitlement for the year) but they don’t think it should be paid back.
+The appeal route is used where there the claimant thinks that HMRC have calculated their award or entitlement incorrectly, it can therefore be used to challenge an overpayment if the underlying calculation that led to the overpayment is wrong.
+A dispute is used where there claimant has been overpaid (they have in fact received more than their entitlement for the year) – they may agree that the entitlement decision is correct but they don’t think the overpaid tax credits should be paid back.
 Generally this is because they believe HMRC have made a mistake and that they met their responsibilities as set out in COP 26.
 More information can be found in our disputes section.

 There are some important differences between the two processes: